Wild plants and animals

 Wild plant and animal species are protected in order to retain the vitality of their native and established populations.
 A species is considered endangered if its natural survival in Finland is in danger.
 Endangered species can be protected.

 About six hundred alien species have become established in Finland, some of which are a threat to diversity.
+Of the alien invasive species, 157 are known to have adverse impacts on our environment.
 For example, the spread of giant hogweeds and lupins leads to the suffocation of native plants.

 All of Finland

 Yle-gallery shows Finnish provincial birds and their singing.
 In Finnish.